lakshmimj-03/UR3-PickPlace-MoveIt-Gazebo/ros2_ws/src/ur3_pick_place/README.md

    - Open the gripper to release the object
    - Move back to a safe position
 5. **Completion**: Return to the home position

+### Lightweight Visualization Simulation

+In addition to the full Gazebo simulation, this package includes a lightweight visualization-only simulation that demonstrates the pick and place operation without the overhead of a full physics simulation.
+This implementation:

+1. Uses direct joint state publishing for robot control
+2. Implements smooth motion using cubic ease-in/ease-out interpolation
+3. Visualizes objects and their attachment to the gripper
+4. Provides a complete pick and place sequence
+5. Can be launched with a single command

+The lightweight simulation is ideal for quick demonstrations and testing of robot movements without requiring the full Gazebo environment.

 ### Object Detection